irsyadnrzn/Drowsiness-Detection-system/README.md

 ## Method
 The Project consists of two main stages, training and testing.
 The training stage focuses on training the model to predict eye states and the testing stage focuses on building a system to detect drowsiness on a Windows laptop.
 ### Training
 Training done using 4 models and all the model architecture can be accessed in the [Model Architectures folder](https://github.com/irsyadnrzn/Drowsiness-Detection-system/tree/main/Model%20Architectures).
-All Models are trained in different epochs, 10,25, 50, and 75.
-The models were evaluated using Confusion Matrix and ROC Graph.
-Besides that, The SVM Models with different kernels and validation methods are also used to compare their performances with the CNN Models.
-All training results can be accessed in the [Training Results folder](https://github.com/irsyadnrzn/Drowsiness-Detection-system/tree/main/Training%20Results).
+All Models are trained in different epochs, starting from 25 to 75.
+The models were evaluated using Confusion Matrix and ROC Graph.<br>
+Besides that, The SVM Models with different kernels and validation methods are also used to compare their performances with the CNN Models.<br>
+  - All training results can be accessed in the [Training Results folder](https://github.com/irsyadnrzn/Drowsiness-Detection-system/tree/main/Training%20Results). <br>
-The Program used to train the model can be accessed [here](https://github.com/irsyadnrzn/Drowsiness-Detection-system/blob/main/modelTraining.ipynb).
+  - The Program used to train the model can be accessed [here](https://github.com/irsyadnrzn/Drowsiness-Detection-system/blob/main/modelTraining.ipynb).<br>
 ### Testing
 After the Best model was obtained, it was used in the drowsiness detection system.
 The drowsiness Systems Mechanism will be explained below:
-  1. Take a video input from a webcam
+  1. Take a video input from a webcam.
-  2. Detect the face using Haar Cascade
+  2. Detect the face using Haar Cascade.
-  3. Detect the left eye and right using Haar Cascade
+  3. Detect the left eye and right using Haar Cascade.
-  4. Eye States predicted using the Best Trained Model
+  4. Eye States predicted using the Best Trained Model.
-  5. If the eyes are closed for 3 seconds in a row, the alarm is triggered The Program used for testing the system can be accessed on [sistemDeteksi.ipynb](https://github.com/irsyadnrzn/Drowsiness-Detection-system/blob/main/sistemDeteksi.ipynb)
+  5. If the eyes are closed for 3 seconds in a row, the alarm is triggered.
+The Program used for testing the system can be accessed on [sistemDeteksi.ipynb] (https://github.com/irsyadnrzn/Drowsiness-Detection-system/blob/main/sistemDeteksi.ipynb)